honglixie35/fist-game-by-hlx/README.md

-It's my first game that is made by honglixie.
+This is a game made by honglixie